 The previous situation motivates that auction market mechanisms more actively take budgets into account.
-One possibility is to perform {\em probabilistic pacing}, which consists of tossing an appropriately weighted coin for each auction.
-The outcome determines whether a bid is actually placed into the auction on the bidder's behalf.
-Selecting each probability appropriately, the bidder's budget will run out just around the end of the bidding period.
-Doing this for all bidders results in the process being more stable over time---as opposed to having many bidders early on and then auctions becoming thinner as bidders run out of budget, as shown on the left side of the figure.
+One possibility is to perform {\em probabilistic throttling}, which consists of tossing an appropriately weighted coin for each auction.
+The outcome determines whether a bid is actually placed into the auction on the buyer's behalf.
+Selecting each probability appropriately, the buyer's budget will run out just around the end of the bidding period.
+Doing this for all buyers results in the process being more stable over time---as opposed to having many buyers early on and then auctions becoming thinner as buyers run out of budget, as shown on the left side of the figure.
 Still, this approach also has its drawbacks.
-Bidders will not be considered in some auctions purely because of a coin toss, and the missed opportunities may be the ones where the bidder could have won at lower cost. \todo{Thus, this alternative may be suboptimal for bidders as well.}
+Buyers will not be considered in some auctions purely because of a coin toss, and the missed opportunities may be the ones where the buyer could have won at lower cost.
+Thus, this alternative may be suboptimal for buyers as well.

-Another solution is to appropriately shade bids on the bidders' behalf.
-(Again, for simplicity, consider a bidder who is bidding on a per-impression basis; appropriate modifications can be made for a bidder bidding on a per-click basis.)
+Another solution is to appropriately shade bids on the buyers' behalf.
+(Again, for simplicity, consider a buyer who is bidding on a per-impression basis; appropriate modifications can be made for a buyer bidding on a per-click basis.)
 When it appears that simply bidding the valuation $v_i$ will result in the budget being spent before the period is over, the mechanism can simply shade down each bid to $\alpha_i v_i$, where $\alpha_i \in [0,1]$ is referred to as a {\em pacing multiplier}.
-An optimal multiplier will make the budget run out exactly at the end of the period, unless the bidder would not run out of budget even with $\alpha_i=1$.
+An optimal multiplier will make the budget run out exactly at the end of the period, unless the buyer would not run out of budget even with $\alpha_i=1$.

-Motivated by the multiplicative mechanism which is used by several Internet auction markets, we set out to study the details of the associated static game, which has not been the subject of a prior methodical study.
-One of the reasons that justifies its widespread use is that multiplicative pacing allows a bidder to participate in more auctions and win at lower prices, compared to probabilistic pacing.
-Further, \citet{balseiro2017budget} conclude that multiplicative pacing is optimal out of various options they study.
+Motivated by the multiplicative mechanism which is used by several internet auction markets, we set out to study the details of the associated static game, which has not been the subject of a prior methodical study.
+One of the reasons that justifies its widespread use is that multiplicative pacing allows a buyer to participate in more auctions and win at lower prices, compared to probabilistic throttling.
+Furthermore, \citet{balseiro2021budget} conclude that multiplicative pacing is buyer-optimal out of various options they study.